THE

 William Burroughs

-And then it happens: Hollingshead leaves a tray of acid-laced sugar cubes lying on the table and five-year-old Vanessa eats nine of them.
+And then it happens: one night Hollingshead leaves a tray of acid-laced sugar cubes on the kitchen table and five-year-old Vanessa eats them all.

 When she almost dies, Sophie cracks.
 Alpert takes off for India.
 The FBI storms the place.
 And Leary goes to jail.

-But little does anyone know, he has over 10,000 hits of pure Czech LSD, hidden in a bar of soap.
-Enough to turn on London 10 times over and still have a hell of a stash left for himself.
+But little does anyone know: he has over 10,000 hits of Czech LSD hidden in a bar of soap—enough to turn on London ten times over and still have a hell of a stash left for himself.

-And with London on the brink of its own cultural awakening, he's ready.
+And with London on the edge of its own cultural awakening, the stakes are high.

 THE ANTAGONISTS:

-On a parallel track, hidden in secret labs, back rooms, and safe houses, Sidney Gottlieb—the architect of the CIA’s twisted MK-Ultra drug program—is using LSD as a weapon of psychological torture.
+On a parallel track, hidden in secret labs and safe houses, Sidney Gottlieb—the sadistic director of the CIA’s twisted MK-Ultra drug program—is weaponizing LSD as a form of psychological torture.

-On his orders, CIA operatives inject prisoners, addicts, and prostitutes with near-fatal doses.
+On Gottlieb's orders, CIA operatives are injecting prisoners, addicts, and prostitutes with near-fatal doses of LSD.
 No warning.
 No mercy.
 No escape.

-As nefarious as it is chilling, Gottlieb’s plan is simple: first, obliterate the human mind and psyche.
-Then, in the void, build the perfect assassin.
-One who kills Russian spies on command.
-With no remorse.
-And without a trace.
+As nefarious as it is chilling, Gottlieb’s plan is simple: obliterate the human mind and psyche, and in the void, build the perfect assassin.
+One who will kill Russian spies on command, with no remorse and without a trace.

-These morally bankrupt experiments with LSD lead to madness, death, and eventually Hollingshead.
+These morally bankrupt LSD experiments lead to madness, death, and eventually Hollingshead.

 WHY NOW: